codemix/backing/README.md

 within the address space, optionally via a simple reference counting garbage collector.
 These large segments of data can optionally be automatically persisted to disk, (and shared with other processes!) via [mmap](https://github.com/indutny/mmap.js).

+For related work which builds on top of this see [reign](https://github.com/codemix/reign) - a persistent, typed objects system.

 ## Installation

 Install via [npm](https://npmjs.org/package/backing).